krathalan/apparmor-profiles/README.md

 - GPUs:
     - NVIDIA GeForce GTX 980 Ti
     - Intel 620 UHD Graphics
-- Network/Bluetooth cards:
+- Network adapters:
+    - Intel Wireless-AC 9260 (iwd)
+    - Broadcom BCM4360 (wpa_supplicant)
+- Bluetooth adapters (bluetoothd):
     - Intel Wireless-AC 9260
+    - Broadcom BCM20702A0

 I cannot guarantee that these profiles will work on any other hardware.
 All profiles should work with Xorg on NVIDIA hardware and with Sway (and probably Xorg) on Intel hardware.
 However, it's very possible these profiles will still work with AMD graphics, as it seems AMD graphics share a lot of similar behavior with Intel graphics.
 If you own an NVIDIA card, please read the NVIDIA section below.